NickG-Math/Mackey/Doc.md

 * Dense matrices are usually faster than sparse matrices, as long as they don't get too large.
 For the few instances where matrix multiplication is used, linking against the
 Intel MKL can also drastically improve performance with floating points (see below).

 * When matrices do get large, sparse matrices not only offer better performance, but exremely significant savings in memory (30x and above).
-When triple box products are used combined with dense matrices and multithreading, memory usage can go up to 60GB, hitting the swap file making the program slow to a crawl.
+When triple box products are used in combination with dense matrices and multithreading, memory usage can go up to 60GB, hitting the swap file and slowing the program to a crawl.
 In that case we can see up to 20x speedup when using sparse matrices.
 The Intel MKL is not any faster than Eigen for sparse matrix multiplication.

 \section intvsfloat Integers vs Floats

-I use integers (or indeed ```char``` and ```short```) for the majority of the computations; that's usually the fastest method and makes the most sense (as all numbers appearing are actually integers).
+Er use integers (or indeed ```char``` and ```short```) for the majority of the computations; that's usually the fastest method and makes the most sense (as all numbers appearing are actually integers).
 There is one important exception: Dense matrix multiplication (and to a lesser extent matrix determinant).
 Eigen is much slower with integer matrix multiplication compared to floating points, and the Intel MKL does not even support integer matrix multiplication.
 So when we need to multiply matrices we cast them to floats.
 This is only needed for the Homology algorithm, which is at the very end of the pipeline (together with the Smith Normal Form) so we can benefit from smaller integer types before casting.